jkrumbiegel/jkrumbiegel.github.io_franklin/pages/2020-11-21-pipeless-pipes.md

 ## PipelessPipes.jl

 PipelessPipes does away with the pipe operator, because we don't really need it if we mark our whole block as one big pipe anyway.
-This solves the dangling operator issue when commenting out lines from the end.
+This saves typing and solves the dangling operator issue when commenting out lines from the end.

 We just use the `@_` macro to treat every expression in the following block (usually one expression is what's happening within one line) as one step of our pipe.